Christopher Bullock (civil servant)

-Sir Christopher Llewellyn Bullock, KCB, CBE (10 November 1891 – 16 May 1972), a prominent member of the Bullock family, was Permanent Under-Secretary at the British Air Ministry from 1931 to 1936.
-Appointed at the age of 38, he remains one of the youngest civil servants to have headed a British government department.
+Sir Christopher Llewellyn Bullock, KCB, CBE (10 November 1891 – 16 May 1972) was a prominent member of the Bullock family.
+He was appointed by Prime Minister Ramsay MacDonald as Permanent Under-Secretary at the British Air Ministry in 1930; at the age of 38, he remains one of the youngest civil servants to have headed a British government department.
+His work as Permanent Under-Secretary has been credited as responsible for Britain's survival in the Second World War.